The SF Symphony is one of the best in the world. With more than a hundred events every year, it's easy to find one that you will enjoy.

 Fox Plaza: Located at 1390 Market Street, this valet only lot is just four blocks away.
 Rates range from $7 to $19 an hour, no overnight parking allowed.

 Opera Plaza: Located at 601 Van Ness Avenue, this one is just four blocks away from Davies Symphony Hall.
 It's a large parking garage with 400 spaces.
 Rates range from $18 to $26 per show.

 Note: Parking rates may change at any time.
 The prices above are estimates to help you decide which lot is best.
 However, they may increase or decrease their prices at any time.

 Most people associate SF Symphony performances with formal dresses or attire.
 While they do request this dress code for special performances, you'll find most attendees dressed in semi-formal or business casual attire.
 They also invite you to come as you are which means if you are more comfortable in jeans, then come in what makes you comfortable.

 If a more formal dress code is desired, you'll find this information when purchasing your tickets.
 They usually request formal attire for their annual New Year's Eve Masquerade Ball and special opening-night performances to kick off the season.

+What are the best restaurants near the SF Symphony?
 Davies Symphony Hall is just steps from the Hayes Valley neighborhood.
 Right now, it has some of the best restaurants in the city.